 The film will be shown in its original format of 35mm in Birkbeck Gordan Square Cinema.
 This event is a collaboration between the Birkbeck Institute for the Moving Image and the Architectural Association

 Only open to AA Members.
+Become a member.
 Book your free ticket below